A Newcomer's Perspective: Software Supply Chains

 Real World Classroom

 After taking my introduction to supply chain management class, I thought this stuff was pretty much common sense.
-If you work in manufacturing giants like Toyota, Apple, or Hershey — collaboration with the objective of creating value is second nature.
-Why wouldn’t a company collaborate and work together to create value for their customer?
+If you work in manufacturing giants like Toyota, Apple, or Hershey, collaboration with the objective of creating value is second nature.
+Why wouldn't a company collaborate and work together to create value for their customers?
 That seems logical.
 It is how a team is supposed to work.

-This is why I was so astonished after reading the 2015 State of the Software Supply Chain and The Phoenix Project; it seemed as if that the idea of collaborating to create value was a foreign concept to many software development organizations.
+This is why I was so surprised after reading the 2015 State of the Software Supply Chain and The Phoenix Project.
+It seemed that the idea of collaborating to create value was a foreign concept for many software development organizations.

 In "The Phoenix Project," the main character, Bill, is thrust into being the head of his company's IT department.
 He immediately realizes that his team is swamped by literally years of work.
 His development, operations, security, and change teams basically hated each other and blamed each other for every mistake the department made.

-I thought, “ok this is just a book it is probably stretching the truth a little.”
-However, after spending over a month at Sonatype I realize that many company’s IT departments actually do have these problems.
+I thought, "okay this is just a book, it is probably stretching the truth a little."
+However, after spending over a month at Sonatype I realize that many company's IT departments actually have these problems.
 That is where the DevOps movement comes in.
-In a nutshell, I like to think of DevOps as the software industry’s application of the traditional Supply Chain Management principle of collaboration across an organization to create value.
-It provides a perspective that IT departments — across Development and Operations — can start working together more closely as a team in order to deliver great value.
+In a nutshell, I like to think of DevOps as the software industry's application of the traditional Supply Chain Management principle of collaboration across an organization to create value.
+It provides a perspective that IT departments — across Development and Operations — can start working together more closely as a team to deliver great value.

 The Importance of Traceability

-For a manufacturer, the ability to have visibility and traceability into their supply chain is extremely important.
-If a part of their product has a defect they have to be able to see where the part is and where they got it from.
-Once they find it, they then have the ability to recall and replace it.
+For a manufacturer, visibility and traceability into their supply chain are crucial.
+If a part of their product has a defect, they have to see where the part is and where they got it from.
+Once they find it, they can recall and replace it.
 This practice should be no different for software development teams.

-The way traditional manufactures have such effective visibility into their supply chains is through a bill of materials.
+Traditional manufactures have such effective visibility into their supply chains through a bill of materials.
 Software development teams would be wise to adopt a software bill of materials.
-According to the 2015 State of the Software Supply Chain, “A software BOM is useful both to the development organization (manufacturer) and the buyer (customer) of a software product.
-Builders often leverage available open source and third-party software components to create a product; a software BOM allows the builder to make sure those components are up to date and to respond quickly to new vulnerabilities.”
+According to the 2015 State of the Software Supply Chain, "A software BOM is useful both to the development organization (manufacturer) and the buyer (customer) of a software product.
+Builders often leverage open source and third-party software components to create a product.
+A software BOM allows the builder to make sure those components are up to date and to respond quickly to new vulnerabilities."

 A Transformation Like No Other

-So after a month of being immersed in the software industry, I am astounded to see that the core principles of traditional Supply Chain Management that are common sense in many other industries (collaboration, visibility and traceability through BOMs) still are not being fully utilized across software supply chains and DevOps toolchains.
+So, after a month of being immersed in the software industry, I am astounded to see that the core principles of traditional Supply Chain Management, which are common sense in many other industries (collaboration, visibility and traceability through BOMs), are still not fully utilized across software supply chains and DevOps toolchains.

 Written by Zach Peretti